Optimize Your Health While on Dialysis

 These two metals have many important functions in the body.
 They are necessary for proper connective tissue formation and for optimal immune system functioning.
 Superoxide dismutase (SOD) is an antioxidant with its highest concentration in the mitochondria, which are structures in cells that produce energy.
 SOD is also highly concentrated in white blood cells (WBC), which are the cells of the immune system.
 Without SOD mitochondria can be damaged and the amount of energy produced in the body can decrease.
 The ability of the immune system to fight infections can also be compromised.
 Ensuring an adequate supply of manganese and zinc is one way of protecting the body against cellular damage.
 It’s important to note that both of these minerals can be toxic in high doses, and prolonged zinc supplementation can lead to copper deficiency.
 Supplementing these and other minerals should only be started after appropriate laboratory testing and under the supervision of a healthcare professional skilled and knowledgeable in natural and nutritional medicine.

-Cod liver oil is a rich source of essential fatty acids (EFAs), vitamin D, and vitamin A. EFAs are fats that the body cannot manufacture and must be supplied through diet.
+Oil-rich fish like cod liver oil, anchovies and sardines are rich sources of essential fatty acids (EFAs), vitamin D, and vitamin A. EFAs are fats that the body cannot manufacture and must be supplied through diet.
 There are two major classes of EFAs—omega-3 and omega-6.
 The omega-3 fatty acids include eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Cod liver oil is a rich source of EPA and DHA, which have anti-inflammatory actions in the body.
+EPA and DHA promote healthy inflammation balance, brain health and cardiovascular health.
 It’s important if people are going to supplement with cod liver oil that they consume a pure source of the oil.
 Fish stocks globally are becoming more contaminated with industrial wastes such as heavy metals and other chemicals.
-It’s advisable to consume only cod liver oil that has been tested for these contaminants.
-Your health care team may be able to provide recommendations.
+It’s advisable to consume only fish oi that has been tested for these contaminants, like Best Catch Omegas.